antooro/Test-Exam-Generator/README.md

 - Format code, make it readable (I'm a mess, sorry)
 - Run some tests with many files
 - Try to improve the pdf to txt tool.
+- GUI or User friendly interface (HTML or TKINTER)